FREE Event · Practice-based Webinar ·

 Why is it so hard to teach ROS?

-course for your students.
 (NO ROS INSTALLATION REQUIRED)

 Problems teaching ROS

-Creating the perfect ROS class
+Creating the perfect hands-on ROS class

-How to define the teaching Schedule / Syllabus
+How to define the Teaching Schedule / Syllabus

-How to create a ROS Jupyter notebook
+How to create a ROS Jupyter Notebook

-How to create some Gazebo simulations
+How to create some Gazebo Robot Simulations

-How to connect the notebook to simulations
+How to connect the Notebook to Robot Simulations

 How to add a practical project

-How to include an exam
+How to include a practical exam

 Change the ROS course from passive listening to active practicing.